My Dinner

 Chocolate Hazelnut Cake.

-• Deliciously moist, due to its high-fat content it keeps fresh well.
+• Deliciously moist-due to its high-fat content, it keeps fresh well

-How to make this Chocolate Hazelnut Cake
+How to make Chocolate Hazelnut Cake

 Ingredients: